-Motivated by this, we study here the dynamics of the condensate with both twoand three-body contact interactions in general and its collective oscillation modes in particular by changing the geometry of the trapping potential.
+Motivated by this, we study here the dynamics of the condensate with both two- and three-body contact interactions in general and its collective oscillation modes in particular by changing the geometry of the trapping potential.
 Within a Gaussian variational approach, the partial differential equation of Gross and Pitaevskii is transformed in section 2 into a set of ordinary differential equations for the condensate widths.
 We then discuss in detail in section 3 the resulting stability of the condensate.
-First, we consider the case of an attractive two-body interaction and a vanishing three-body interaction, and afterwards the case of attractive two-body and repulsive three-body interaction.
-In section 4 we study geometric resonances and derive an explicit analytic results for the frequency shifts for the case of an axially-symmetric condensate based on a perturbative expansion and a Poincaré-Lindstedt method.
-This frequency shift is calculated for a quadrupole mode in subsection 4.1, for a breathing mode in subsection 4.2, and the derived analytical results are then compared with the results of numerical simulations in subsection 4.3.
-In that subsection we also compare results of numerical simulations for radial and longitudinal condensate widths and the corresponding excitations spectra with the analytical results obtained using perturbation theory.
+First, we consider the case of an attractive twobody interaction and a vanishing three-body interaction, and afterwards the case of attractive two-body and repulsive threebody interactions.
+In section 4, we study geometric resonances and derive explicit analytic results for the frequency shifts for the case of an axially symmetric condensate based on a perturbative expansion and a Poincaré-Lindstedt method.
+This frequency shift is calculated for a quadrupole mode in subsection 4.1, for a breathing mode in subsection 4.2 and the derived analytical results are then compared with the results of numerical simulations in subsection 4.3.
+In that subsection, we also compare results of numerical simulations for radial and longitudinal condensate widths and the corresponding excitations spectra with the analytical results obtained using perturbation theory.
 Then, in section 5, we analyse the resonant mode coupling and the generation of second harmonics of the collective modes.
-Finally, in section 6 we summarise our findings and present our conclusions.
+Finally, in section 6 we summarize our findings and present our conclusions.

-2. Variational Approach
+2. Variational approach

-The dynamics of a Bose-Einstein-condensed gas in a trap at zero temperature is well described by the time-dependent GP equation [76-81].
-Usually, only two-body contact interactions are considered due to the diluteness of the gas.
-In this paper, however, we study systems where also three-body contact interactions have to be taken into account [52,82].
-In that case, the GP equation has the form where $\psi(\mathbf{r},t)$ denotes a condensate wave function normalised to unity, and N is the total number of atoms in the condensate.
-On the right-hand side of the above equation we have a kinetic energy term, an external axially-symmetric harmonic trap potential $V(\mathbf{r}) = \frac{1}{2}m\omega{\rho}^2 (\rho^2 + \lambda^2 z^2)$ with the anisotropy parameter $\lambda = \omega_z/\omega{\rho}$, while the parameters g_2 and g_3 account for the strength of two-body and three-body contact interactions, respectively.
-The two-body interaction strength $g_2 = 4\pi\hbar^2 a/m$ is proportional to the s-wave scattering length a, where m denotes the mass of the corresponding atomic species.
+The dynamics of a Bose-Einstein-condensed gas in a trap at zero temperature is well described by the time-dependent Gross-Pitaevskii (GP) equation [76-81].
+Usually, only twobody contact interactions are considered due to the diluteness of the gas.
+In this paper, however, we study systems where also three-body contact interactions have to be taken into account [82, 52].
+In that case, the GP equation has the form where $\psi(\mathbf{r}, t)$ denotes a condensate wavefunction normalized to unity and N is the total number of atoms in the condensate.
+On the right-hand side of the above equation, we have a kinetic energy term, an external axially symmetric harmonic trap potential $V(\mathbf{r}) = \frac{1}{2}m\omega{\rho}^{2}(\rho^{2} + \lambda^{2}z^{2})$ with the anisotropy parameter $\lambda = \omega{z}/\omega{\rho}$ , while the parameters $g{2}$ and $g{3}$ account for the strength of two-body and three-body contact interactions, respectively.
+The two-body interaction strength $g{2} = 4\pi \hbar^{2} a/m$ is proportional to the s-wave scattering length a, where m denotes the mass of the corresponding atomic species.